SubwaySniffers/JessyKDM/README.md

 My friends and family say I'm quite smart, but I don't like calling myself too good / bad at anything, as I don't want to be labelled as a narcissist.

-Even worse than my mispelled name, is  the fact that I'm british :shock:
+Even worse than my mispelled name, is  the fact that I'm british 😮

 ### Coding capabilities